 Additionally, the Academy Virtuosi, a student-led, conductorless chamber ensemble, offers students the chance to explore the rich repertoire for chamber orchestra.
 The Academy Virtuosi performs at least two concerts each year, including a showcase concert for the winner of the Concerto Competition.

 The Colburn School is home to students attending the Colburn Music Academy, Colburn Conservatory of Music, the Community School of Performing Arts, and the Trudl Zipper Dance Institute.
-Together, they form a tight-knit community of individual artists.
+Together, they form a tightly-knit community of individual artists.

 Given Colburn’s location in the heart of Los Angeles’ thriving arts and music corridor, students have access to some of the best venues, art installations, and dining experiences in the country.
 With so much in close proximity, there’s a wealth of opportunity to explore and discover.